jakewins/requirehaml/README.md

 # requirehaml

-A quick-hack javascript that a folder tree for changes in *.haml files, and compiles them into javascript templates that you can import using require.js.
+A quick-hack javascript that monitors a folder tree for changes in *.haml files, and compiles them into javascript templates that you can import using require.js.

 Requires node.js and haml-js (npm install haml)